mcmire/dotfiles/README.md

 ### After installing

 You're almost there!
 Now you're ready to install plugins.
-You can do that by opening Vim (remember, you can say `v` since you made an alias) and running:
+You can do that by opening Vim (remember, you can say `v` since you made an alias), then run:

     :PlugInstall